cheul0518/CS528/LabSetup/README.md

 </table>

 If the opened img1.png looks like the above image, then send your password to your virtual machine.
+Don't forget to screenshot your virtual machine as img2.png

 > VBoxManage controlvm [VMNAME] keyboardputstring [PASSWORD]